Articles

 5. Run it on a batch of production traces so you see your real failure distribution, not just one example.

-LLM evaluation shouldn’t be the thing you add later.
+LLM evaluation should not be the thing you add later.
 It should be as native to your workflow as writing tests for an API endpoint.

 GitHub: github.com/future-agi/ai-evaluation | Docs: docs.futureagi.com | Install: pip install ai-evaluation

-How does ai-evaluation compare to RAGAS or DeepEval?
+How does ai-evaluation compare to RAGAS and DeepEval in 2026?

 Can I use ai-evaluation without any API keys or paid services?

-How do I add LLM evaluation to my CI/CD pipeline?
+How do I add LLM evaluation to my CI/CD pipeline in 2026?

-Use AutoEvalPipeline.from_description() to auto-configure the right metrics for your app, then call pipeline.export_yaml("eval_config.yaml") to generate a CI-ready config.
-Add ai-eval run eval-config.yaml and ai-eval check-thresholds results.json to your GitHub Actions workflow to gate PRs on eval scores.
+Use `AutoEvalPipeline.from_description()` to auto-configure the right metrics for your app, then call `pipeline.export_yaml('eval_config.yaml')` to generate a CI-ready config.
+Add `ai-eval run eval-config.yaml` and `ai-eval check-thresholds results.json` to your GitHub Actions, GitLab, or Buildkite workflow to gate PRs on eval scores.
+Pair with traceAI so eval scores ride the same trace as the production span, and the same dataset can be replayed against any future prompt or model change.

-Yes. ai-evaluation includes metrics for image evaluation (caption hallucination, FID score, CLIP score, synthetic image eval), audio evaluation (transcription accuracy, audio quality, TTS accuracy), and conversation evaluation (coherence, loop detection, context retention, escalation handling, and more).
+Yes. ai-evaluation includes metrics for image evaluation (caption hallucination, FID score, CLIP score, synthetic image eval), audio evaluation (transcription accuracy, audio quality, TTS accuracy), and conversation evaluation (coherence, loop detection, context retention, escalation handling).
+The audio and image pipelines run through the same `evaluate()` surface as the text metrics, so a multimodal agent gets scored with one library and one config instead of stitching three vendor SDKs together.

 What languages and frameworks does ai-evaluation support?

-ai-evaluation has a Python SDK (3.10+) via pip install ai-evaluation and a TypeScript/JavaScript SDK via npm install @future-agi/ai-evaluation.
-For agent and LLM frameworks, it integrates with LangChain, LlamaIndex, OpenAI, Anthropic, CrewAI, AutoGen, Haystack, and 30+ others through traceAI, plus Langfuse and any OpenTelemetry-compatible observability stack.
+ai-evaluation ships a Python SDK (3.10 plus) via `pip install ai-evaluation` and a TypeScript and JavaScript SDK via `npm install @future-agi/ai-evaluation`.
+For agent and LLM frameworks, it integrates with LangChain, LlamaIndex, OpenAI, Anthropic, CrewAI, AutoGen, Haystack, and many more through the Apache 2.0 traceAI repo.
+OpenTelemetry-compatible backends (Jaeger, Datadog, Grafana, Honeycomb, and so on) ingest eval scores as span attributes.
+The Future AGI managed platform also ingests the same spans natively.

 Related Articles